interlay/interlay.github.io/docs/vault/faq.md

 ### What are collateral requirements?

-Vaults must lock up collateral worth ``150%`` of the locked BTC value.
+Vaults must lock up collateral equivalent to the locked BTC value based on the [network thresholds](/vault/overview?id=collateral-thresholds).

 ### What happens if a Vault fails to redeem BTC?